MicrosoftDocs/learn/learn-pr/azure/azure-sql-case-studies/includes/3-solution-1.md

 - The secondary of the failover group (which is the primary replica of the database in the secondary region)
 - The secondary replica from the secondary region's availability group

-If the analytics workload does not need all these readable replicas, using General Purpose might be a more cost-effective solution.
+If the analytics workload doesn't need all these readable replicas, using General Purpose might be a more cost-effective solution.

 ## Selecting the most appropriate authentication methods